 BitLocker pre-provisioning

-IT pros can encrypt a disk before it's delivered a user, while leaving the PIN selection up to the user.
+IT pros can encrypt a disk before it's delivered to a user, while leaving the PIN selection up to the user.

 BitLocker hardware encrypting drive

 BitLocker delivers better performance than today’s software-only encryption by adding support for drives with fast, on-board support for encryption.
 IT pros can use the existing BitLocker management infrastructure for eDrive key management, delivering a one-stop key management solution for BitLocker and encrypted drives.